-We all know that sometimes (maybe all the time), women get a little bit crazy near their periods.
+We all know that sometimes (maybe all the time), women get a little bit weird near their periods.

 In any case, the fact still remains that women may not act like themselves while on their periods.
 The real problem is navigating your relationship during this special time of the month, when your lovely girlfriend turns into, dare I say, a monster.